 This statement is included for the purpose of compliance with Section 340, as applied to INSPIRE by Regulation 3(1).
 The financial information in relation to any financial year, or half-year, of INSPIRE contained in this Prospectus does not constitute statutory financial statements of INSPIRE.
-Statutory financial statements of INSPIRE have been prepared for the financial years ended 31st December, 2014 and 31st December, 2015 and the statutory auditors to INSPIRE have given unqualified reports under, and in the form required by, applicable Irish law on such statutory financial statements which have been annexed to the relevant annual returns delivered to the Irish Registrar of Companies.
-Statutory financial statements of INSPIRE have not reported on the financial information relating to those financial half-years and such financial information has not, and will not, be delivered to the Irish Registrar of Companies.
+Statutory financial statements of INSPIRE have been prepared for the financial years ended 31st December, 2015 and 31st December, 2016 and the statutory auditors to INSPIRE have given unqualified reports under, and in the form required by, applicable Irish law on such statutory financial statements which have been annexed to the relevant annual returns delivered to the Irish Registrar of Companies.
+Statutory financial statements of INSPIRE are not prepared for the financial half-years ended 30th June 2016 and 30th June, 2017, the statutory auditors to INSPIRE have not reported on the financial information relating to those financial half-years and such financial information has not, and will not, be delivered to the Irish Registrar of Companies.
 The reason for preparing the financial information in the abbreviated form contained in this Prospectus is to provide to investors an immediate source of this limited financial information, and to enable a comparison to be drawn between that information as prepared for the different periods in respect of which it is set out.
 Terms used in this section and not defined herein have the meanings given to them in the 2014 Act, subject to the 2015 Regulations.